OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_1.md

 Here, you are essentially trying to encourage people to volunteer their time to advance your project.
 Make sure to be welcoming and friendly, and be precise about how people can engage.
 When writing this, make sure to think about it from the user perspective - how can you make their life easier when submitting pull requests and opening issues to make the whole project run more smoothly.

-Consider starting off with a short thank you note for people taking the time to consider contributing - they have clicked on the file to learn more after all!
+> **Pro-tip**: Consider starting off with a short thank you note for people taking the time to consider contributing - they have clicked on the file to learn more after all!
 If there are other methods of recognition that you have in mind, make sure to include them in here too.

 ### Creating a Code of Conduct <a name="Conduct"></a>

 A code of conduct is important for setting the ground rules for expected behaviour and participation for project contributors, and is an easily referenced document for showing that your project team takes constructive dialogues seriously.
 Therefore, it is a critical element for creating and maintaining a healthy community that engages in a constructive and productive manner within a positive social atmosphere.

 A code of conduct not only provides expectations of behaviour, but also describes who those expectations apply to, when they apply, what to do should a violation of the code occur, and what the action items for this will be.
 As such, points of contact need to be made clear in the code of conduct.
 Typically, this should be in a private way such as an email address.

-In case a violation needs to be reported about the person who receives those reports, make sure to include an option to contact a secondary party.
+> **Pro-tip**: In case a violation needs to be reported about the person who receives those reports, make sure to include an option to contact a secondary party.

 To add a code of conduct, you can create your own from scratch by adding a new markdown file, or use existing templates such as the [Contributor Covenant](https://contributor-covenant.org/).
 Name your file CODE_OF_CONDUCT.md, and make sure it is visible in the README file.